 Completing an oral food challenge in a controlled environment allows us to monitor for and treat an allergic reaction to confirm foods your child does or does not need to avoid.

-We will soon begin offering peanut oral immunotherapy in 2020.
-For oral immunotherapy, patients with peanut allergy ingest very small amounts of the allergen here in our office and at home.
+We offer oral immunotherapy treatment using Palforzia, the first FDA-approved treatment for peanut allergy in children ages 4-17.
+Patients with peanut allergy ingest very small amounts of the allergen in our office, so they can be monitored and treated for a reaction as needed.
 The amount ingested is gradually increased over a period of several months to help the patient become desensitized to the food.
-For more information about oral immunotherapy to treat peanut allergy, please give us a call at 727-767-8727.

 Schedule an Appointment